Flashing Guide#

 Replace /dev/sdX with your actual SD card device (e.g., /dev/sdb).

-Step 4: Write Root Filesystem for Platform#
+Step 4: Write Root Filesystem for the platform#

 i.MX 8M Plus series